System Architecture

 - display output for local feedback

-Together, these pieces position the platform as an embodied AI device rather than a conventional development board.
+Together, these pieces make the project feel closer to an interactive device than to a conventional development board.

 3. Power and Mobility Layer